LLNL/lbann/scripts/proto/README.md

 callbacks. `lbann_modules` consists of manually-curated higher-level building blocks that are commonly used in neural networks.

-_A possible point of confusion_: LBANN uses the term "layer" in a somewhat unpopular manner.
-In LBANN and Caffe, a layer is a single operation that is applied to a fixed set of input tensors to obtain a fixed set of output tensors.
-In PyTorch, TensorFlow, and Keras, a layer is a pattern of operations that can be applied multiple times to different sets of input tensors, each time obtaining a different set of output tensors.
-Their usage of the word "layer" is closer to our usage of the word "module."
-In fact, PyTorch's "layers" are subclasses of their `Module` class.
+_A possible point of confusion_: LBANN constructs a static graph (specifically, a DAG) of layers, as opposed to the dynamic execution graphs that many other frameworks (e.g. PyTorch, TensorFlow) support.
+This interface is just for building that graph, and does not actually run the model.
+Also note that a module is different from a layer: A layer is a single instance of an operator, whereas a module creates multiple instances of a (set of) layers with the same parameters.

 ## `lbann_proto`